FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://github.com/krosti/angularjs-q-a/blob/master/README.md

 [[↑] Back to top](#AngularJS)
 ### How would you specify that a scope variable should have one-time binding only?
-(Mid)

 By using “`::`” in front of it.